hubleto/developer/book/content/pages/apps/community/calendar.md

 ## Register the calendar

-In the Loader class of your app you need to register your calendar with the Calendar Manager.
+In the Loader class of your app in the `init()` method you need to register your calendar with the Calendar Manager.
 This will then allow the main Calendar component to retrieve the data of your newly created Calendar class.

 ###### .\apps\external\MyApp\Loader.php